-Data quality and consistency are both integral to the IPD indexes and benchmarks.
+Data quality and consistency are both integral to IPD indexes and benchmarks.

-MSCI runs an internal data quality assessment process during every data update period for the purpose of identifying errors that may have been missed by data contributors, as well as unusual or unexpected changes in values over the period.
-For this purpose, each national service has produced a set of exception criteria appropriate for its market, against which the data are checked.
+MSCI runs an internal data quality assessment process during every data update period for the purpose of identifying errors that may have been missed by data submitters as well as unusual or unexpected changes in values over the period.
+For this process, each national IPD service has produced a set of exception criteria appropriate for its market against which the data are checked.
 Exceptions include omitted data, illogical data and data outside specified numerical ranges.
-Acceptable ranges are based on local market conditions and previous results.
+The acceptable ranges are based on local market conditions and previous results.